AlinMH/advent-of-code/README.md

 ├── ..
 ```

-Solution written in Python 3 🐍
+Solutions are written in Python 3 🐍

 Website:
 https://adventofcode.com/